 Join us in Baltimore, MD from February 17 – 20, 2023 for a weekend to focus on the Spiritual Preparation of the guide in service to all children.
-Each track and offering will provide a unique perspective on this important topic from our vibrant community of presenters and speakers including Dr.
+Each track and offering will provide

 In response to the expressed needs of our members, we are happy to announce the launch of our AMI/USA Teacher Workshops Series.
 These virtual professional development sessions are designed for classroom guides and assistants and focus on supporting them in their professional growth and helping them meet the needs of the

 Please join our AMI/USA Fund Development Team in a brief discussion about small grants for your school.
-In our weekly research meetings, our team
+In our weekly research meetings, our team examines all grant opportunities in education.
+We are finding small grants that could help support activities in classrooms and schools.
+All of the opportunities presented are for

-AMI/USA’s 2023 Justice, Equity, Diversity, and Inclusion (JEDI) Webinar Series
+AMI/USA’s 2022 Justice, Equity, Diversity, and Inclusion (JEDI) Webinar Series

 As our 2020 Racial Equity Statement declares, “We acknowledge that building and maintaining an inclusive, racially equitable culture will be never-ending and that ever-lasting transformation requires courage, persistence, unwavering commitment, and individual and collective accountability.
 We encourage all